Social Engineering Attacks: How to Recognize and Prevent Scams

 Recently (February 2022), Morgan Stanley revealed a handful of wealth management accounts were breached by fraudsters using the vishing technique.
 Morgan Stanley’s own systems were not compromised, however, customers were duped into revealing personal details to who they believed was a bank employee.
 The fraudsters were able to spoof their caller ID to gain the trust of the customers; once they gained access to accounts, money transfers were made to the fraudsters' own accounts.

-Aside from personal steps individuals can take, it is undeniably important for major financial institutions and eCommerce companies to use the latest tech in order to keep their databases and payment processes safe, and in turn ensure the safety of their customers’ personal information.
-Going further, internal education is certainly key to ensuring employees are trained to understand and identify the risks and prevent potential social engineering attacks succeeding within their organisations.
+Aside from personal steps individuals can take, it is undeniably important for major financial institutions and eCommerce companies to use the latest tech in order to keep their databases and payment processes safe, and in turn, ensure the safety of their customers’ personal information.
+Going further, internal education is certainly key to ensuring employees are trained to understand and identify the risks and prevent potential social engineering attacks from succeeding within their organisations.

 And what of advanced fraud detection and prevention solutions?
 This is where the progress of artificial intelligence (AI) and machine learning (ML) models in FinTech shine through in their capabilities to effectively stamp out the threat of fraud.
-If a fraudster has successfully taken over user accounts, advanced fraud solutions can detect deviations from the regular behavioral patterns of an account holder.
-It may sound easy for a fraudster to mask their identity, location, device and network settings, however, with digital fingerprinting, 5,500+ pieces of data are analysed in conjunction with behavioral biometrics to paint an accurate picture of every single user.
+If a fraudster has successfully taken over user accounts, advanced fraud solutions can detect deviations from the regular behavioural patterns of an account holder.
+It may sound easy for a fraudster to mask their identity, location, device and network settings, however, with digital fingerprinting, 5,500+ pieces of data are analysed in conjunction with behavioural biometrics to paint an accurate picture of every single user.
 The tiniest details of how they interact with a service can be used to distinguish genuine users from fraudsters.
 What does this mean in terms of preventing social engineering attacks?
 They can be detected and prevented from succeeding.
 At Nethone, we have a proven track record of helping banks deal with social engineering attacks.
 Education is crucial to stop fraudsters, but so too is some impressive tech!